cha7ri/go-concurency/PITCHME.md

 #HSLIDE

-- CPU can ran only instruction at given moment.
+- CPU can ran only one instruction at given moment.
 - I/O operations takes time to complite (HDD and NET)
 - The time unit very is valuable than gold!